• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees.
-Line a cupcake pan with paper cupcake liners and set aside.
+• Preheat oven to 350℉.
+Line a standard-sized cupcake pan (not a mini cupcake pan) with 18 paper liners and set aside.

 • In a bowl, combine graham cracker crumbs and granulated sugar.
-Stir to combine.
 Add melted butter and stir until fully incorporated.
-Divide crust mixture evenly between your prepared cups.
+Divide crust mixture between the 18 cupcake liners.
 Using the back of a measuring cup, press graham cracker mixture firmly into the bottom of each cup.
 Set aside.

 • In a large bowl, add cream cheese.
-Beat until smooth.
+Using a stand mixer or hand mixer, beat until smooth.
 Add granulated sugar, then mix until smooth.
 Next, add eggs and mix until incorporated.
 Add peanut butter and mix until incorporated.
 Last, add vanilla and mix until incorporated.
-Be sure not to over-mix, just mix until each ingredient is incorporated into the batter.
+We're adding each ingredient separately to prevent lumps from forming.
+Take care not to over-mix or whip extra air into the batter (this causes sinking later on).

-• Distribute batter evenly between your cups.
-After filling all cups, gently tap pan onto counter top to level filling and remove any excess air bubbles.
+• Distribute batter evenly between cups.
+Gently tap pan onto counter top a few times to level filling and remove excess air bubbles.

-• In a small bowl, combine chocolate chips, peanut butter, and coconut oil.
+• In a small bowl, add chocolate chips, peanut butter, and coconut oil.
 Microwave in 30 second increments, stirring every 30 seconds, until completely melted and combined.
-If preferred, you can melt over a double boiler on the stove top as well.
+If preferred, you can melt over a double boiler on the stovetop as well.

 • Add a spoonful of chocolate topping to the tops of each mini cheesecake.
 Tilt from side to side until entire top is coated.